Individual Data Records with Tracker

 Tracker shares the same design concepts as DHIS2 as a whole: a combination of a generic data model and flexible metadata configuration for rapid customization to meet a wide range of use cases.
 In addition to longitudinal data, the Tracker also supports the Event data model for individual-level data that is anonymous or not tracked over time.
 Tracker functions natively within DHIS2 core software and with the DHIS2 Android Capture App for mobile data collection.
 Tracker data is automatically aggregated within DHIS2 to support national and international reporting requirements, and allows you to take full advantage of the built-in suite of DHIS2 tools for data analysis and visualization, such as tables, charts, maps, and dashboards.
 Tracker also includes tools to support enhanced workflows at the facility or community level, such as SMS reminders and appointment schedules, and can be linked with other Electronic Medical Record (EMR) systems.

 On this page you can find an overview of some of the key features of DHIS2 Tracker.
-To learn more about where and how Tracker is currently being used, visit our DHIS2 Tracker In Action page.
+To learn more about where and how Tracker is currently being used, visit our Tracker In Action page.
 For updates to Tracker features included in the latest DHIS2 software release, see the DHIS2 Overview page.
-To review some of the key steps and considerations involved in launching a successful Tracker project, consult the Tracker Implementation Guide.
+To read more about implementing a Tracker project, review the Tracker Implementation Guide.

 Faster and more complete data: Using Tracker allows for data capture at lower levels of the health system (or other organization), closer to the individual/patient level.
 This reduces data entry bottlenecks, minimizes potential aggregation errors, and allows for more granular disaggregation.